 If you are like me and NOT a last-minute person, you can make this game day snack ahead of time, which is always a good thing because it takes about 25 minutes to prepare, then another 25 minutes to cook.

-This pizza is great hot or cold, but it can easily be reheated before serving.
+This Greek Vegetarian Filo Pastry Pizza is great hot or cold, but it can easily be reheated before serving.
 And it's always popular at a party or potluck.
 So, if you are looking for game day snacks that are make-ahead then give this veggie pizza appetizer a try!

-- 10 sheets thawed phyllo pastry to thaw phyllo dough, follow package instructions-usually it's overnight in fridge
+- 10 sheets phyllo/filo pastry, thawed to thaw phyllo/filo dough, follow package instructions-usually it's overnight in fridge

 - 1 whole onion finely chopped